MLS Library Science

 - Graduate assistantships available to support online and face-to-face classes and research with faculty members.

-- Two graduate assistantships at the ESU Newman Division of Nursing Library for students interested in medical librarianship.
+- A graduate assistantship at the ESU Newman Division of Nursing Library for students interested in medical librarianship.

 - Graduate assistantships available for administrative work in the SLIM Office.

 - Minimum stipend approximately $7200 for fall/spring semesters.